 - Certificate in Introduction to Psychosexual Therapy with Gender and Sexual Diversities

-I am passionately engaged in further enhancing my practice, by attending regular supervision, as well as carrying out my own personal research, and attending workshops and seminars providing continuing professional development.
-I abide by the code of ethics of the Irish Association of Counselling and Psychotherapy (IACP).
+I am passionately engaged in further enhancing my practice by attending regular supervision, as well as carrying out my own personal research and attending workshops and seminars providing continuing professional development.
+I abide by the code of ethics of the Irish Association for Counselling and Psychotherapy (IACP).
 I am currently pursuing an MA in Counselling and Psychotherapy Practice.

 I have received specialist training in the following: